Contrastive Difference Predictive Coding: Experimental Details

 \subsection{Implementations and Hyperparameters}

 We implement TD InfoNCE, contrastive RL, and C-Learning using JAX~\citep{bradbury2018jax} building upon the official codebase of contrastive RL\footnote{\href{https://github.com/google-research/google-research/tree/master/contrastive_rl}{https://github.com/google-research/google-research/tree/master/contrastive\_rl}}.
 For baselines QRL, GCBC, and DDPG + HER, we use implementation provided by the author of QRL\footnote{\href{https://github.com/quasimetric-learning/quasimetric-rl}{https://github.com/quasimetric-learning/quasimetric-rl}}.
 We summarize hyperparameters for TD InfoNCE in Table~\ref{tab:hparams}.
 Whenever possible, we used the same hyperparameters as contrastive RL~\citep{eysenbach2022contrastive}.
 Since TD InfoNCE computes the loss with $N^2$ negative examples, we increase the capacity of the goal-conditioned state-action encoder and the future state encoder to 4 layers MLP with 512 units in each layer applying ReLU activations.
-We find that a $\ell_2$ normalized representation space is important for TD InfoNCE.
+For fair comparisons, we also increased the neural network capacity in baselines to the same number and used a fixed batch size 256 for all methods.
+Appendix~\ref{appendix:hyperparam-ablation} includes ablations studying the effect of differet hyperparamters in Table~\ref{tab:hparams}.
 For offline RL experiments, we make some changes to hyperparameters (Table~\ref{tab:hparams-offline}).